-Objective quality function themselves can be understood as different definitions of community structures.
+Several quality functions exist to evaluate the quality of a community partition of a graph.
+They can therefore be understood as different definitions of community structures.
 While some methods try directly to optimize one of those quality functions, some other methods are based on different principles (e.g., cliquebased communities, consensus reaching based on game-theory, etc.).
-Quality functions can therefore be used a posteriori to assess the quality of a partition.
-Typical examples are:
+Quality functions can therefore be used a posteriori to assess the quality of communities they found.
+The most popular are:

-- Modularity

-- · Description lenght, as in Infomap or SBM

-- Surprise^{a} evaluates the departure of the observed partition from the expected distribution of nodes and links into communities given a null model.
+- Modularity - Information compression, as in Infomap or SBM - Surprise^α evaluates the departure of the observed partition from the expected distribution of nodes and links into communities given a null model, and is therefore related to Modularity

-^aAldecoa and Marin 2013.
+^aAldecoa and Marin 2013